ajksharma/ajay_sharma_14_nov/README.md

 ### Answer : I have written an ansible script instead.
 Hope that doesn't matter.
 Though I know python & bash too, ansible for now seems the right tool for this task.
 ### Host file : https://gist.github.com/ajksharma/fab151c7c561d87ddf4faa11052f34c5#file-hosts
-### Ansible command : $ ansible all -a "/sbin/reboot" -f 10     (this rusn the command on all servers in a group, in this case, "all" from the hosts file parallely in 10 forks)
+### Ansible command : $ ansible all -a "/sbin/reboot" -f 10     (this runs the command on all servers in a group, in this case, "all" from the hosts file parallely in 10 forks)

 ### Assignment 3 :